brunojppb/brunojppb/README.md

-I am originally from Brazil and currently based in Vienna, Austria.
 I am a passionate Software Engineer who loves crafting solutions that can help ease our lives and make it more fun.
+Originally from Brazil, but currently based in Vienna, Austria.

 I am mainly interested in iOS and Web development.
 I have been writing web applications using Scala, Ruby, React and mobile apps with Swift.